darkfighterk/portfolio-project/portfolio-project/README.md

-# Luke Coleman — Portfolio
+# Anjana THarindu — Portfolio

 A modern dark-themed developer portfolio built with **Next.js 15** and **TypeScript**.